Garside monoids and groups, braids.

 2. Let M be a Garside monoid with Garside element Δ and group of fractions G. Then for any x∈ G, for large enough i we have Δⁱx∈ M.

-A consequence of 1. is that every element has a canonical decomposition as a product of simples, called its left-greedy normal form.
+A consequence of 1. is that every element has a canonical decomposition as a product of simples, its left-greedy normal form.
 If we define ω(x) by x=α(x)ω(x), then the normal form of x is α(x)α(ω(x))α(ω^2(x))… We use the normal form to represent elements of M, and when M is Garside we use 2. to represent elements of G: given x∈ G we compute the smallest power i such that Δⁱ x∈ M, and we represent x by the pair (i,Δ⁻ⁱx).
 We are thus reduced to the case where x∈ M, not divisible by Δ, where we represent x by the sequence of simples that make up its normal form.

 We now describe Artin-Tits braid monoids.
 Let (W,S) be a Coxeter system, that is W has presentation